gmac/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-The `makeDefaultMergedTypeResolver` helper accepts a `MergedTypeConfig` object and returns the default `MergedTypeResolver` implementation for that config.
+The `createDefaultMergedTypeResolver` helper accepts a `MergedTypeConfig` object and returns the default `MergedTypeResolver` implementation for that config.
 This resolver function is then wrapped with additional behavior, and assigned as a custom `resolve` method for the config.

 ### Custom resolvers